Bipolar Insomnia: The Connection Between Bipolar Disorder And Disturbed Sleep Habits

 Exercise

-Exercising may help individuals combat insomnia.
-At least 30 minutes of moderate-intensity aerobic activity may help with sleep.
+Exercising may help individuals combat the effects of sleep disturbance in bipolar disorder.
+At least 30 minutes of moderate-intensity aerobic activity may help with sleep quality.
+Research suggests that physical activity may help patients with bipolar disorder stabilize their sleep-wake cycles.
 However, since exercise can also release endorphins that may prevent sleep, it’s usually best to exercise at least two hours before bedtime.

 The type of exercise doesn’t necessarily matter, as long as it is at least moderate in intensity and raises the heart rate.
-Some options can include swimming laps in a pool, partaking in a dance aerobics class, briskly walking around a park, or playing a sport like racquetball.
+Patients with bipolar disorder may consider swimming laps in a pool, partaking in a dance aerobics class, briskly walking around a park, or playing a sport like racquetball.

 Are you living with insomnia and bipolar disorder?